 Redirecting woodpeckers can keep them in the same region but will discourage them from drilling, pecking, or drumming.

 - Tree Removal: Remove large trees or prune branches near the house or wherever the birds are pecking so they will feel more exposed and vulnerable.
 This can encourage them to stay in thicker cover rather than pecking on the house.
-Replanting other bird-friendly landscaping such as flowerbeds and shrubs can make the yard just as attractive to birds without encouraging woodpecker activity.
+Replanting other bird-friendly landscaping such as flowerbeds and shrubs can make the yard just as attractive to other birds without encouraging woodpecker activity.

 - Woodpecker Houses: If the woodpecker activity is a prelude to nesting, offering a birdhouse of an appropriate size for the woodpecker species can give them a ready-made cavity.
 To be most effective, place the house over or very near the area where the pecking has occurred, as that is obviously a desirable nesting site.

 - Drumming Locations: Leave a nearby hollow tree or stump in place for woodpeckers to drum more conveniently than making noise where they aren't wanted.
 Placing this distraction further away from the house can also make it quieter for everyone nearby.
-At the same time, place foam or padding behind the unwanted drumming area if possible to muffle the sound so the birds will move on to a better location.
+At the same time, place foam, insulation, or padding behind the unwanted drumming area if possible to muffle the sound so the birds will move on to a better location.

 - Pest Control: If the insects are feeding on the wooden structure of the house, contact a pest control company for insect inspection.
 Pest treatments to eliminate those insects will remove that tempting food source and cause woodpeckers to feed elsewhere.